rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/neutron.rst

 We recommend that you use the
-`Python Package Index (PyPI) <https://pypi.python.org/pypi>`__ to install neutronclient, as it will handle installing dependencies and required packages for you.
+`Python Package Index (PyPI) <https://pypi.python.org/pypi>`__ to install neutronclient, because it installs dependencies and required packages for you.

 Alternatively, you can download the ``rackspace-neutronclient`` package from the
 :rackerlabs:`GitHub repository for rackspace-neutronclient <rackspace-neutronclient>`.

-OpenStack documents that may help you install neutronclient and learn to use it include:
+The following OpenStack documents can help you install neutronclient and learn to use it:

 * :os-docs:`Install the OpenStack command-line clients <user-guide/common/cli_install_openstack_command_line_clients.html>`